Great Summer Tours of Yellowstone

 If you have a full day, there’s no better way to sample Yellowstone’s glories than on the Yellowstone in a Day all-day adventure (late May to early October).
 Covering the entire 142-mile Grand Loop Road, the tour includes Old Faithful, Lake Yellowstone Hotel, the Upper and Lower Falls of the Grand Canyon of the Yellowstone, Canyon Village, Mammoth Hot Springs, Fountain Paint Pots, and other spots as time permits.

 Not only do the bison roam the Lamar Valley, but chances of spotting bears, elk, bighorn sheep and even the elusive wolf are promising in this animal-rich habitat.
-The Lamar Valley Wildlife Excursion (early June to early September) ventures into the park’s northern reaches, arriving at dusk.
 For early risers, the Wake Up to Wildlife tour (late May to late September) covers some of the same territory in a refurbished 13-passenger, Historic Yellow Bus.
 The roof rolls back for better wildlife viewing.

 Getting the perfect shot requires more than just luck.
 And the guides of the Picture Perfect Photo Safari (mid-May to early October) not only know a thing or two about picture taking, but they’re also intimately familiar with the landscape.
 For instance, they’ll put you in position to capture a rainbow that appears only for a few minutes daily at a waterfall.
 A five-hour safari departs from Old Faithful Inn and focuses on thermal areas north of the lodge.
 Another five-hour sojourn leaves from Lake Yellowstone Hotel and aims for wildlife in the Hayden Valley, the north shore of Lake Yellowstone, and the Grand Canyon of the Yellowstone.